-- Attend work for all scheduled shifts unless unable for legitimate reasons. - Adhere to scheduled hours of work, including break times, and attend on a regular basis. - Improve and maintain personal health and adjust lifestyle, where necessary, to enable regular attendance. - Make every reasonable effort to attend to personal affairs and obligations (including medical appointments if possible) on their own personal time and not during normal working hours. - Report all absences from work in accordance with the Division's absence reporting procedure. - Report work-related injuries and/or illness immediately to a supervisor. - Provide appropriate and sufficient medical documentation when requested. - Fully participate in early and safe return to work initiatives and workplace accommodations. - Fully participate in efforts to identify and implement strategies to improve attendance. - Maintain regular communication with their supervisor during absences and provide information on expected duration and return date.
+- Attend work for all scheduled shifts unless unable for legitimate reasons. - Adhere to scheduled hours of work, including break times, and attend on a regular basis. - Improve and maintain personal health and adjust lifestyle, where necessary, to enable regular attendance. - Make every reasonable effort to attend to personal affairs and obligations (including medical appointments if possible) on their own personal time and not during normal working hours. - Report all occurrences and/or absence from work in accordance with the Division's absence reporting procedure. - Report work-related injuries and/or illness immediately. - Make requests for accommodation in writing to their supervisor/principal. - Provide appropriate and sufficient medical documentation when requested.

-Cooperate fully in efforts and measures implemented to improve attendance, including, as appropriate, an Attendance Support and Assistance Program.
+- Fully participate in early and safe return to work initiatives and workplace accommodations. - Fully participate in efforts to identify and implement strategies to improve attendance. - Maintain regular communication with the principal or supervisor during absences and provide information on expected duration and return date. - Cooperate fully in efforts and measures implemented to improve attendance, including, as appropriate, an Attendance Support and Assistance Program.